 The same themes run through the DfT consultation, which highlights anonymity and traceability as key issues, as well as safety.
 Safety worries resulted in part from the build and functionality of the drone itself, but were particularly focused on the capability and intentions of the operator, given the potential for accidents or misuse by terrorists or criminals.
 Privacy concerns were also significant, and extended across all operators.
 Not only were people worried about individuals and companies being able to obtain personal information using drones, but also the state's ability to watch us without our knowledge, potentially aided by facial recognition technology.
 Again in the Vision Critical study, although there was broad support for police and emergency service applications of drones, support varied with the precise use.
 Approval dropped significantly when considering police use for general surveillance patrols not in an emergency context, and for use in the enforcement of traffic rules and to identify particular individuals at events such as political protests.

 Drone delivery is the most contentious use

 The UPS survey looking specifically at perception of drone delivery in the US found that 44% of Americans liked the idea, compared to 34% who opposed it, with the remaining 22% undecided.
 This is a little surprising considering that only 32% of respondents thought that drone delivery would be safe.
 Here the biggest concerns were around drone malfunction (44% most concerned), theft (16%) and intentional misuse of some kind, including invasion of privacy (14%).
 However, the more people had heard about drone package delivery, the more they tended to support it, with 75% of people who had seen or heard a lot about drone logistics being in favour of the idea.
-The study ended up concluding that it may be too soon for drone delivery, but that may not be the case for long.
+The study ended up concluding that it was too soon for drone delivery to be accepted, but that this may not be the case for long.